MCDReforged/MCDReforged.github.io/docs/plugin_dev/api.md

 ---
 title: API Packages for Plugins
+toc_max_heading_level: 6
 ---

 When your plugin needs to import something from MCDR, rather than directly import the package you want, you can import the packages in `mcdreforged.api`

 `mcdreforged.api` is the package for plugin developers to import.
 By only importing from the api package, the import of the target class in the plugin can be decoupled from the actual location of the target class.
 If MCDR refactors the target class and moves its location in the future, only importing from the api package can keep your plugin unaffected

 ## all